kyperbelt/adapted-strength/frontend/adapted_strength-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start`

+NOTE FROM CASEY: This command also works for the same purposes as above.
+The app will run in development mode in both [http://localhost:3000](http://localhost:3000) and your own network `http://1XX.XX.XXX.XXX:XXXX`

+The page will also reload when changes are saved in your code editor/IDE of choice.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\